IonicaBizau/json2md/README.md

  - [`bookmark2md`](https://npmjs.com/package/bookmark2md) (by acery)—convert your safari bookmark to markdown or json format
  - [`component-docs-2md`](https://npmjs.com/package/component-docs-2md)—Using (react-docgen)[], this module creates docs for your react components folder according to this format:
  - [`doc-cli`](https://github.com/cnio/doc-cli#readme) (by CNIO)—doc generator for nodejs
+ - [`gatsby-source-google-docs`](https://github.com/xuopled/gatsby-source-google-docs#readme) (by Cédric Delpoux)—Gatsby plugin to use google-docs as a data source
  - [`gitdox`](https://github.com/danielbastos11/gitdox) (by Daniel Bastos)—jsdoc-based github readme generator
  - [`jumia-travel-changelog`](https://github.com/josemsantos/jumia-travel-changelog-generator#readme) (by José Santos)—This tool is meant to automatize the process of creating and maintening a CHANGELOG.md file.
 Based on github pull requests and milestones it will report a complete list of releases with all events.
 All future milestones are considered future releases.
  - [`lambda-docs-2md`](https://npmjs.com/package/lambda-docs-2md)—Using [jsdoc comments](), this module creates docs for your aws lambda folder according to this format: